 All these things point to one need — better information management.
 HCM tools help manage data and allow HR managers and staff to stay proactive in monitoring employee milestones.
 It also makes it easier to manage company personnel data, significantly saving time for HR managers in the process.

 HCM payroll management is also another significant feature that adds value to an HR department.
-By using payroll software, HR departments save significant time from manually tracking, computing, and disbursing payrolls.
+By using payroll software, HR departments can save significant amount of time from manually tracking, computing, and disbursing payrolls.
 It also improves the disbursement process by shortening wait times and lessening payroll delays and errors.

 Studies show that companies with over 100 employees will lose up to $23,350 a year due to payroll errors.
 Employees are also more likely to leave a company when there are payroll errors or delays.